What is APT?

-The advanced persistent threats are considered the most dangerous hazard, which requires a ton of effort to detect and prevent.
-The final target of this attack - the sensitive data - as well as the midpoint elements which are touched during the cyberattack must be protected at the highest level.
+The Advanced Persistent Threats are considered the most dangerous hazard, which requires a ton of effort to detect and prevent.
+The final target of this attack - the sensitive data - and the midpoint elements touched during the cyberattack must be protected at the highest level.
 Cybersecurity specialists who establish and assist with running the EDR solutions must foresee all possible attack vectors.

 However, such an attack requires a lot of resources and work from the attackers’ side.
-The three main stages of APT usage - infiltration, expansion and extraction - require way more effort than the “classic” attacks.
-They are likely worth it, but some of the gangs exist less than such an attack may last.
+The three main stages of APT usage - infiltration, expansion, and extraction - require way more effort than the “classic” attacks.
+They are likely worth it, but some gangs exist less than such an attack may last.
 An attack with an advanced persistent threat is definitely the competition of professionals.

 Advanced persistent threats have a lot of edges to discuss.
-First of all we want to define the difference between APTs and regular cyberattacks.
+First, we want to define the difference between APTs and frequent cyberattacks.
 Advanced threats may look like just-more-advanced-virus, but it is more like a special operation rather than a common attack.
-APT attacks rely on much more programs - both used by crooks and ones present in the attacked system.
-They’re also executed manually - in contrast to ransomware attacks that are usually automated.
+APT attacks rely on many more programs - both used by crooks and ones in the attacked system.
+They’re also executed manually - unlike ransomware attacks that are usually automated.
 The word “persistent” in the naming means exactly what it should do - such threats are about long-term presence in the infected system.
-The target of such attacks is the valuable data, and the more time the attack is on - the more data could be smuggled.
+The target of such attacks is valuable data, and the more time the attack is on - the more data could be smuggled.

 There are also several things to note.
 The precursor malware and tools for expanding the malware presence for such attacks are oftentimes the same as in more simple attacks.
 For example, when hackers establish the APT presence and activity in each network element, they may opt for the same exploits in server architecture and user applications.
-There is no need to reinvent the bicycle, especially when it runs so well.
-Another thing to remember is the typical targets of the attacks with the use of advanced threats.
-Hackers rarely aim at receiving the ransom, and sometimes does not want any profit at all.
+The bicycle does not need to reinvent, especially when it runs well.
+Another thing to remember is the typical targets of the attacks using advanced threats.
+Hackers rarely aim to receive the ransom and sometimes do not want any profit.
 The final target may be both leaking some critical information, deleting it, or taking control of the servers/websites hosted on those servers.
-Sure, such a task may take months to complete, but APT deployment and retention is not about a 5-minute walk at all.
+Sure, such a task may take months to complete, but APT deployment and retention are not about a 5-minute walk at all.

 APT stages.
 From infiltration to data extraction

-As it was mentioned before, attacks with advanced persistent threats have three main stages.
-During the attack, cybercriminals try to inject the malware, make it more sustainable (i.e. infiltrate all possible environments) and finally begin the data extraction.
+As mentioned, attacks with advanced persistent threats have three main stages.
+During the attack, cybercriminals try to inject the malware, make it more sustainable (i.e., infiltrate all possible environments), and finally, begin the data extraction.
 All these stages require specific software and approaches.
 However, the final payload is more likely to be a backdoor, remote-access trojan, spyware, or their combinations.
-To have a more relevant explanation, we will make several remarks about the real case of a cyberattack with an advanced threat, that happened at the beginning of 2022.
+To have a more relevant explanation, we will make several remarks about the real case of a cyberattack with an advanced threat that happened at the beginning of 2023.
 North Korean hackers attacked the Russian diplomatic sector with Konni RAT.

 Stage 1.
 Malware infiltration

-In the case of Konni RAT injection by the same-named cybercrime gang, they did not perform any distracting manoeuvres.
-Their approach was the encyclopaedic example of spear phishing.
+In the case of Konni RAT injection by the same-named cybercrime gang, they did not perform distracting maneuvers.
+Their approach was the encyclopedic example of spear phishing.
 Attackers disguised the email message to the Russian embassy in Indonesia with the attached malicious file as a New Year’s greeting.
-They managed to counterfeit the email address, so the domain looked like “@mid.ru” - different from the original “@mid.rf”, but still similar enough to fool someone.
+They managed to counterfeit the email address, so the domain looked like “@mid.ru” - different from the original “@mid.rf” but still similar enough to fool someone.
 In conjunction with the typical pre-holiday relaxation, that scattered the attention of embassy workers.

 Malware injection steps

-The exact thing cybercriminals try to inject into the targeted system or network is not always the exact virus.
-It may be a script that will connect to the remote server for getting the payload, or weaken the security system before the malware launches.
-A so-called precursor malware may be used - to show the phishing page, or trick the staff to allow the malware installation.
-However, the vast majority of the hackers try to avoid bearing on the human factor.
-Yet not all employees are reckless enough to ignore dubious behaviour.
+The exact thing cybercriminals try to inject into the targeted system or network is not always the same virus.
+It may be a script that will connect to the remote server for getting the payload or weaken the security system before the malware launches.
+A so-called precursor malware may be used - to show the phishing page or trick the staff into allowing the malware installation.
+However, most hackers try to avoid bearing on the human factor.
+Yet not all employees are reckless enough to ignore dubious behavior.

-In the case of the Konni APT attack, the aforementioned attachment (exactly, the .zip archive) contained a script that connected to the command server and managed to download the installer for the remote-access trojan.
-After launching the поздравление.scr file, embassy workers were spectating the image below, while the main action was happening in the background.
-Such a multi-step scheme is required to obfuscate the log reading, as well as to wipe any paths.
-Additionally, such intermediary steps may be used for disabling the security software.
+In the case of the Konni APT attack, the attachment mentioned above (exactly, the .zip archive) contained a script that connected to the command server and managed to download the installer for the remote-access trojan.
+After launching the поздравление.scr file, embassy workers were spectating the image while the main action was happening in the background.
+Such a multi-step scheme is required to obfuscate the log reading and wipe any paths.
+Additionally, such intermediary steps may be used to disable the security software.
 When the intrusion is concealed, and the payload malware is downloaded, crooks turn to the second step - expansion.

 Stage 2.
 Malware expansion

-Having the administrator account allows the crooks to create the same highly-privileged accounts on other devices, and manage the network.
+Having the administrator account allows the crooks to create the same highly-privileged accounts on other devices and manage the network.
 Taking over the domain controller is an often practice, but it is harder to perform.
 That’s why crooks usually carry things like brute force utilities or hacktools - they serve as a crowbar when the picklock fails.
-Rude instruments are easier to detect - but usually crooks manage to disable any kind of protection on the separate computers at the stage of DC brute force.
+Rude instruments are easier to detect - but usually, crooks manage to disable any protection on the separate computers at the stage of DC brute force.

 Expanding the malware presence in the network has an obvious reason.
 The more computers are infected - the more data cybercriminals can access and extract.
 This simple and linear equation must be the guidance for system administrators.
-Network clustering, enhanced protection measures, persistent control - all these things are just essential when you have to deal with sensitive and valuable data.
-However, threat actors who dare to commit the attacks with APT likely have the fallback variants.
+Network clustering, enhanced protection measures, and persistent control are essential when dealing with sensitive and valuable data.
+However, threat actors who dare to commit attacks with APT likely have fallback variants.
 That’s why it is better to have a well-done EDR solution.
-It is impossible to turn it off without taking over the DC, and hard to avoid - it bears on heuristic detection, which is much harder to deceive.
+It is impossible to turn it off without taking over the DC and hard to avoid - it bears on heuristic detection, which is much harder to deceive.

 Stage 3.
 Data extraction

 Those tricks may be about creating a disguise for the extracted files, as well as distracting the attention.
 In the majority of cases, crooks opt for the second variant.
 It is not so easy to find a way to conceal the huge amount of traffic.
-How often do you send the gigabyte-sized files through the email?
-That will definitely raise suspicion, even though that email will be successfully delivered to the moment of detection.
+How often do you send gigabyte-sized files through email?
+That will raise suspicion, even though that email will be successfully delivered at the moment of detection.
 The distraction crooks usually use is the DDoS attack, or a so-called white noise - a lot of pointless commands or requests that obfuscate the logs.
-Such a trick may possibly circumvent the security solutions, and will definitely create a lot of headache to the analysts who will try to figure out what’s happening.
+Such a trick may circumvent the security solutions and create a lot of headaches for the analysts trying to figure out what’s happening.

-However, when the APT attack operators decide to cease their presence in the certain network, they may even perform the final extraction “as is”.
-That is not a common practice, especially if the information received from this company was sold for a good price.
-Crooks may then re-sell the way they infiltrated into the network to their colleagues, as well as just infiltrate it once again.
+However, when the APT attack operators decide to cease their presence in a certain network, they may even perform the final extraction “as is”.
+That would not be a common practice, especially if the information received from this company were sold for a good price.
+Crooks may then re-sell the way they infiltrated into the network to their colleagues, as well as infiltrate it once again.
 But when they decide to take French leave, things may be even more rigid.
 In some cases, crooks may deploy ransomware - as the icing on the cake.

 How to protect your network from APT attacks?